Download the full PDF for Maine

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Maine remained unchanged at 59.9 percent in July.
+The labor force participation rate in Maine fell to 59.7 percent in September from 59.8 percent in the prior month.

 The 10-year high for the labor force participation rate in Maine was 63.7 percent occurring in June 2017, and the 10-year low was 58.2 percent occurring in August 2020.